-ATEGY SECTOR GOAL 1.
-COMPACT, COMPLETE COMMUNITIES Goal 1: Achieve energy efficiency and emissions reductions by creating compact, complete communities through infill developments, decreasing dwelling size through an increase in multi-family buildings, and increasing building type mix.
-EFFICIENT BUILDINGS Goal 2: Periodically increase the energy efficiency of new buildings until all new buildings in 2030 onward are Passive House energy efficiency compliant.
-Goal 3: The existing building stock is retrofit for 50% increased energy efficiency by 2040 and large buildings are routinely recommissioned Goal 4: Achieve net-zero emissions in City buildings
+S STRATEGY SECTOR GOAL 1 COMPACT, COMPLETE COMMUNITIES Goal 1: Achieve energy efficiency and emissions reductions by creating compact, complete communities through infill developments, decreasing dwelling size through an increase in multi-family buildings, and increasing building type mix.
+2) EFFICIENT BUILDINGS Goal 2: Periodically increase the energy efficiency of new buildings until all new buildings in 2030 onward are Passive House energy efficiency compliant.
+Goal 3: The existing building stock is retrofit for 50% increased energy efficiency by 2040 and large buildings are routinely recommissioned Goal 4: Achieve net-zero emissions in City buildings by 2040.

 STRATEGY SECTOR GOAL 3.
 WATER, WASTEWATER, AND SOLID WASTE Goal 5: Decrease energy use in the potable water treatment and distribution system by up to 60% by 2050.
 Goal 6: Achieve 90% solid waste diversion by 2050.
-An organics and biosolids anaerobic digestion facility is operational by 2030. / LOW-CARBON TRANSPORTATION Goal 7: Enhance transit service to increase transit mode share to 25% by 2050.
+An organics and biosolids anaerobic digestion facility is operational by 2030.
+4. LOW-CARBON TRANSPORTATION Goal 7: Enhance transit service to increase transit mode share to 25% by 2050.
 Goal 8: Achieve 35% active mobility transportation mode share by 2050.
 Goal 9: Electrify 100% of transit and City fleet by 2035.
-Goal 10: 100% of new vehicle sales are electric by 2030.
-5. INDUSTRIAL EFFICIENCY Goal 11: Increase industrial energy efficiency 50% by 2040.
-6. E LOCAL CLEAN ENERGY GENERATION Goal 12: Establish a renewable energy cooperative (REC) to advance solar energy systems and other renewable energy efforts of the CEEP.
+Coal 10: 100% of new vehicle sales are electric by 2030.
+Goal 11: Reduce industrial processes emissions 50% 5.
+INDUSTRIAL EFFICIENCY and mining sector energy use 35% by 2040.
+All electric.
+6. LOCAL CLEAN ENERGY GENERATION Goal 12: Establish a renewable energy cooperative (REC) to advance solar energy systems and other renewable energy efforts of the CEEP.
 Goal 13: Install 10 MW of ground mount solar PV each year, starting in 2022.
 Goal 14: Install net metered solar photovoltaic (PV) systems on 90% of new buildings and 80% of existing buildings, supplying 50% of their electric load.
 Goal 15: Expand the downtown district energy system to 23 MW capacity.
 Goal 16: Install 50 MW of renewable energy storage.
 7. LOW-CARBON ENERGY PROCUREMENT Goal 17: Procure 100% of community-wide grid electricity and 75% of natural gas demand from renewable sources by 2050.
 8. CARBON SEQUESTRATION Goal 18: Increase the reforestation efforts of the Regreening Program.